HandBrake/HandBrake-docs/source/en/latest/technical/video-codecs.markdown

         encodes and better filesizes over H.264

-    -   Note, encoding to H.265 is a significantly more complicated process, so it is expected to be slower than !HandBrake's H.264 encoders.
+    -   Note, encoding to H.265 is a significantly more complicated process, so it is expected to be slower than HandBrake's H.264 encoders.

     -   Playback support is rather limited at the moment, particularly with mobile devices but this should improve drastically throughout 2015/16

--   MPEG-4 (ffmpeg): !HandBrake offers FFmpeg's MPEG-4 part 2 encoder for fast,
+-   MPEG-4 (ffmpeg): HandBrake offers FFmpeg's MPEG-4 part 2 encoder for fast,
     low quality encoding.

     -   Better support from older devices such as DVD players and cheap "MP4